 Lastly, stress hormones interfere with normal thyroid hormone function and both low and high thyroid levels can cause headaches.

 You may have thyroid dysfunction.

 Thyroid disease, usually associated with fatigue, hair loss, dry skin and stubborn weight gain when thyroid levels are low, and rapid heart rate and restlessness when thyroid levels are high, surprisingly may present with migraine as the only significant symptom.

-A simple blood test can assess thyroid hormone dysfunction and personalized interventions with a Functional Medicine Practitioner can help restore balance.
+A simple blood test can assess thyroid hormone dysfunction and personalized interventions can help restore balance.

 Other hormone imbalances